 In addition, Suse OpenStack Cloud is an element that supports the SAP Hana Enterprise Cloud – together with SLES for SAP and the Suse Manager.
 Here, all three Suse packages are combined or they collaborate, taking over important tasks in the context of a use of HEC.
 This can be in the application, the managing or the monitoring of Hana or Hana services, taking into account important HA features and SLA’s.

 Suse makes available several important components – well-proven supporting columns, so to speak – for SAP Cloud Computing.
-This provides support to customers in converting selected SAP operating models into reality, based on reliable interoperable Linux-based and Cloud-based infrastructure solutions.
+This provides support to customers in converting selected SAP operating models into reality, based on reliable interoperable Linux-based and Cloud-based infrastructure solutions and platforms.

 Consistent with this, this support is provided to optimise the monitoring and the flexibility in the mission-critical deployment of IT, according to requirements.